-This section outlines WaveStar Software features common to WaveStar for Oscilloscopes, WaveStar Reader, and WaveStar for Meters
+This section outlines WaveStar Software features common to WaveStar for Oscilloscopes and WaveStar Reader.

 Main Screen Overview

 The WaveStar window consists of a menu bar, a toolbar, and two panes: the Explorer View and the Data Sheet Pane.
 The following illustration labels each area of the WaveStar window.